 If you find that you lean more towards structural leadership, keep doing what you’re doing right: Methodically examining situations and developing clear processes to solve both large and small problems within the company while communicating those processes to your employees.
 But when it comes to innovation and steering employees towards a bigger picture, consider giving employees and colleagues more room to chat with you and amongst themselves informally—and don’t shoot down “pie in the sky” suggestions just because you can’t yet see all the steps it’ll take to get there.
 Reward employees not only for a job well done but also for ideas put forward, regardless of whether they produce tangible results.

 If you find that you’re more of an entrepreneurial leader, don’t go entirely against your nature.
 Keep engaging colleagues and employees to make them a part of the visioning process.
 However, also learn when to set those dreams aside and get to the nitty gritty of filling in the gaps too.
 List the steps it’ll take to get to that next level, and then determine what needs to be done at every level of the company to make sure it all goes as smoothly as possible.
-This may involve changes to marketing plans, strategic plans, and SOPs.
+This may involve changes to marketing plans, strategic plans, and Standard Operating Procedures.
 And of course, don’t forget to tell your staff once you’ve got it figured out.